Student sues Lindenwood University, demands pro-rated refund for classes held online

 ST. CHARLES — A Lindenwood University student filed a class-action complaint in federal court Monday demanding a refund from the school after classes went virtual last spring amid the coronavirus pandemic.

-The lawsuit includes more than 100 members, led by Dylan Martin, of Eldron, Mo.
-He is asking the court to refund students pro-rated tuition and fees for the spring semester, during which the school moved all classes online as the coronavirus spread in the U.S. The St. Charles-based school first announced the change on March 11.
+The lawsuit includes more than 100 members, led by Dylan Martin, of Eldon, Mo.
+He is asking the court to refund students pro-rated tuition and fees for the spring semester, during which the school moved all classes online as the coronavirus spread in the U.S. The St. Charles-based school has been virtual since March 13.

 The suit, claiming breach of contract, unjust enrichment and conversion, cites price differences for in-person classes and online classes in a typical year — in-person classes range from $500 to $750 per credit hour, according to the suit, while online credits are about $450 per credit hour.
 The suit claims that price difference drives more than $5 million in tuition and fee refunds the school owes students who paid for in-person learning.